Green Mountain Secure Retirement Plan

 Green Mountain Secure Retirement Plan Implementation Public Meetings:

-The Treasurer's Office will be holding two separate meetings to solicit input from employers and employees regarding implementation of the Green Mountain Secure Retirement Plan.
+The Treasurer's Office has held two separate meetings to solicit input from employers and employees regarding implementation of the Green Mountain Secure Retirement Plan.
+You can view video recording of the hearings by clicking on the links below.

 Green Mountain Secure Retirement Plan Key Information and Essential Elements: